 MM: What are some of the most significant changes you have observed in the institute and what further changes would you like to suggest?

-SM: I have been to the institute twice in the last two years and I can see that the female strength of students has been increased to almost 40 percent.
-Moreover, I believe a lot of new branches have come up over the years and though I am not aware of the exact academic curriculum but I think more focus should be given on developing the entrepreneurship skills of students.
+SM: I have been to the institute twice in the last two years, and I can see that the female strength of students has been increased to almost 40 per cent.
+Moreover, I believe a lot of new branches have come up over the years, and though I am not aware of the exact academic curriculum, I think more focus should be given on developing the entrepreneurship skills of students.
 I was elated to hear that students in their sophomore year have been coming up with their own start-ups.
-I am impressed with the way our institute is running and I do not want to comment on the lackings as I am not aware of the present statistics.
+I am impressed with the way our institute is running, and I do not want to comment on the lackings as I am not aware of the present statistics.
 Finally, I hope to see more and more individuals coming out of this institute who are professionally excellent and humanitarian in their own way, as well.

 MM: Any message that you would like to give to our readers?